From a limited edition of 10 archival photographs

-Limited to 10 prints, each signed and numbered by artist A K Nicholas.
-Very limited availability.
+Signed and numbered by artist A K Nicholas.
+Last one available.

 Jorgie surveys the Charlotte, North Carolina (US) horizon.
 She poses against the skyline, idyllically silhouetted by the sun setting over the distant buildings.
 A construction area can sometimes look like chaos, indistinguishable from abandoned and decaying ruins.
 What first appears to be a wasteland of an urban environment is a construction site, and a rebirth story.
 The current state of broken concrete and rebar will give way to a revitalization.
 The three main characters in this composition are the flat construction zone, the rising buildings, and the close figure.

 Part of my series of petite sized prints, this compact image will fit in the coziest of offices or an odd, short wall.